Do you do chew on both sides?

 So why is one-sided chewing a problem?….

-1) Pick one meal a day and chew exclusively on the side you don’t normally chew on.
-It’s gonna feel hella weird because these muscles aren’t accustomed to being used in that way.
+Pick one meal a day to chew only on the side you don’t normally chew on.

-• Now take that popsicle stick and place it on the lower back teeth of your non-chewing side.
+Take a popsicle stick and place it on the bottom teeth at the back of your non-chewing side.

 • Relax for 10sec